mhs/esp-idf/SpinDance_Fork_Changes.md

 - JWT Authorization for Protocomm WiFi Provisioning
 - WPA2 Enterprise NW Support
 - WiFi Provisioning Sequence Changes
+- Python Version Change

+## Feature Details
-The features, the associated changes to ESP IDF, and how the change is related to the Embedded Starter Ki are described in more detail below:
+The features, their associated changes to ESP IDF and how the change is related to the Embedded Starter Kit are described in more detail below:
 - **Network (NW) Metrics Reporting**
   - Added support for simple bytes in/bytes out tracking and reporting in ESP's LWIP implementation
   - Embedded Starter Kit accesses these values via it's PAL and includes them in metrics reported to MQTT